 trial_daysproperty set to the number of days remaining based on the merchant’s old billing cycle.

 How do I charge merchants on a non-30 day basis?

-- Create an ApplicationCharge that you post to Shopify on a non-monthly basis.
+- Create an ApplicationCharge that you post to Shopify on a quarterly or semi-annual basis.
 The merchant will have to accept each charge manually.
 This is the recommended course of action.